cfjedimaster/raymondcamdendotcom/content/post/2017/06/15/testing-multiple-image-recognition-services-at-once.md

 I'm *not* hosting this application live on the Internet as I'd be charged for usage, but you can find the complete source code for it on my GitHub here: https://github.com/cfjedimaster/recogtester

 Alright, first I'm going to dig into the code, and then I'll talk about the services and how easy/hard it was to make use of them.
-Disclaimer - at the time I wrote this blog entry I worked for IBM, so my opinion is biased.
+Disclaimer - I work for IBM, so my opinion may be biased.

 The Server
 ===